hutou/tablo/README.md

 ## Rules

-Between the different types of rows, there are also different types of separator lines, whose format varies according to the types of rows they separate.
+Between the different types of data rows, there are also different types of separation rules, whose format varies according to the types of rows they separate.

-In the case of framed rows, for example, there may be a single dividing line, making the rows linked, or on the contrary, there may first be a closing line for the top row, possibly followed by line breaks before the opening line of the bottom row.
+In the case of framed rows, for example, there may be a single separating rule, making the rows linked, or on the contrary, there may first be a closing rule for the top row, possibly followed by line breaks before the opening rule for the bottom row.

 These horizontal rules are formatted by the `horizontal_rule` method of class Border.